oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

    In this dashboard, you can explore each dashlet:

-    **Targets Evaluated:** Summarizes the number of databases, hosts, and Exdata and it components assessed for compliance, highlighting the scope of compliance monitoring across the IT environment.
+    **Targets Evaluated:** Summarizes the number of databases, hosts, and Exadata and it components assessed for compliance, highlighting the scope of compliance monitoring across the IT environment.

     **Violation and Errors:**  A pie chart showing compliant, warning, and non-compliant statuses, highlighting the proportion of violations and errors for quick identification of areas needing attention.